redteaminfra/redteam-infra/external/README.md

   For testing purposes use t2.medium as machine type ($0.0464 per Hour) currently.
 However, for operations, please use m4.4xlarge as machine type ($0.8 per Hour) currenlty.

-See homebase/Vagrantfile
+* Elastic Stack Machine (192.168.1.13)

+  This machine functions as our centralized logging server.
+It contains an elastic stack (elasticsearch, logstash, kibana).

+  All logs from machines in the VPC are sent to the Elastic Stack.

+* Natlas (192.168.1.14)

+  A dedicated natlas instance providing port scanning capabilities as well as the web interface to see the results.

-* Proxy Machines
+* Proxy Machines (192.168.2.0/24)

   These are the machines that receive C2 traffic from target.victim proxies are therefore indictable by defenders.
 They need They serve two proxy